mckenzielee/Qi-Docs/docs/QiView_information.rst

 ``string namespaceId``
   The namespace identifier
 ``string viewId``
   The view identifier.
-The identifier must match the ``QiView.Id`` field.
+The identifier must match the ``SdsView.Id`` field.

-The request content is the serialized QiView.
-If you are not using the Qi client libraries, using JSON is recommended.
+The request content is the serialized SdsView.
+If you are not using the Sds client libraries, using JSON is recommended.

 **Response**